toolbits/imagingAPFS/README.md

 ### hint to next research...

-It seems that overallocation problem (original container has) is fixed by inverting process.
+It seems that OVERALLOCATION PROBLEM (original container has) is fixed by inverting process.
 However, rebooted by restored container and use it, that problem will strangely revive in the future.